DOI-BOR/et-demands/docs/model_run.rst

 CropETPrep
 ----------
 The CropET Prep workflow is designed to help users assemble ancillary data and create static files for input and running of the CropET module.
 Ancillary data includes crop type and coverage data as well as soil data including available water capacity (AWC) and percent clay and sand.
 By default, the preperation workflow utilizes the USDA Cropland Data Layer (CDL) and the NRCS STATSGO soils dataset.
 Use of other crop and soil datasets is possible, but should only be implemented by advanced users.
+Scripts run throughout the prep workflow utilized the prep .ini file to for directroy and path information as well as the crop field names and crosswalk information.
+See the template prep.ini file included in the et-demands\prep folder for specific formating and variable options.

 An example preperation workflow is shown below:

 Run Prep
   Scripts A1-A3 are only needed if user does not have a crop shapefile.
 The CDL clip script is only needed if storage space is an issue.